-124. A permit holder that contravenes any of the provisions of sections 6, 17, 20, 21, 23 to 26, 30, 34 to 38, 40 to 43 and 98 to 123 commits an offence under section 117 of the Act.

-125. The holder of an accreditation as a home childcare coordinating office that contravenes any of sections 45 and 47 to 49 commits an offence under section 117 of the Act.
+- 124. A permit holder that contravenes any of the provisions of sections 6, 17, 20, 21, 23 to 26, 30, 34 to 38, 40 to 43 and 98 to 123 commits an offence under section 117 of the Act. - 125.
+The holder of an accreditation as a home childcare coordinating office that contravenes any of sections 45 and 47 to 49 commits an offence under section 117 of the Act.

-CHAPTER VI

-TRANSITIONAL AND FINAL
+CHAPTER VI TRANSITIONAL AND FINAL

-126. A permit holder who, on (insert the date that occurs one day before the date of coming into force of this Regulation), is authorized to provide childcare in a facility that does not meet the requirements of the definition of the word "facility" in section 1, may continue to provide the childcare in that facility and apply for renewal of the permit on the same conditions if the other requirements of the Act and its regulations are met.

-127. Despite section 7, a permit holder who, on (insert the date that occurs one day before the date of coming into force of this Regulation), is authorized under the permit to provide childcare to more than 80 children in a facility may apply for renewal of the permit for the same number of children if the other requirements of the Act and its regulations are met.
+- 126. A permit holder who, on 30 August 2006, is authorized to provide childcare in a facility that does not meet the requirements of the definition of the word "facility" in section 1, may continue to provide the childcare in that facility and apply for renewal of the permit on the same conditions if the other requirements of the Act and its regulations are met. - 127.
+Despite section 7, a permit holder who, on 30 August 2006, is authorized under the permit to provide childcare to more than 80 children in a facility

-128. The prohibition in section 9 respecting the number of facilities in the same building does not apply to the facilities operated by a permit holder on (insert the date that occurs one day before the date of coming into force of this Regulation).

-129. The following persons are deemed to be qualified as provided by section 22:

-(1) a member of the childcare staff who, on (insert the date that occurs one day before the date of coming into force of this Regulation), has the qualifications required by sections 17, 18 and 18.1 of the Regulation respecting childcare centres made by Order in Council 1069-97 dated 20 August 1997 or sections 9, 9.0.1 and 9.0.2 of the Regulation respecting day care centres made by Order in Council 1971-83 dated 28 September 1983 as they read on that date;

-(2) a person who, since 31 May 2004, has been enrolled in a program of studies leading to one of the qualification requirements set out in section 17 of the Regulation respecting childcare centres or section 9 of the Regulation respecting day care centres as they read on that date, as of the date the person completes the program; and

-(3) a person who, since 31 May 2004, has been enrolled in any of the courses leading to the qualification requirement set out in subparagraph 4 of the first paragraph of section 17 of the Regulation respecting childcare centres or subparagraph 4 of the first paragraph of section 9 of the Regulation respecting day care centres as they read on that date, as of the date on which the person completes the course.

-130. Every person who, since 31 May 2004, has obtained an attestation in childcare studies or family studies or is in the process of acquiring the experience leading to the qualification requirement set out referred to in subparagraph 5 of the first paragraph of section 17 of the Regulation respecting childcare centres or subparagraph 4 of the first paragraph of section 9 of the Regulation respecting day care centres as they read on that date is deemed to have the qualifications required on the date the person acquires the three years of experience required therein.

-131. A holder of a day care permit on (insert the date that occurs one day before the date of coming into force of this Regulation) has until (insert the date that occurs five years after the date on which this Regulation is made) to comply with the requirements of section 23.
+- may apply for renewal of the permit for the same number of children if the other requirements of the Act and its regulations are met. - 128.
+The prohibition in section 9 respecting the number of facilities in the same building does not apply to the facilities operated by a permit holder on 30 August 2006. - 129.
+The following persons are deemed to be qualified as provided by section 22: - (1) a member of the childcare staff who, on 30 August 2006, has the qualifications required by sections 17, 18 and 18.1 of the Regulation respecting childcare centres made by Order in Council 1069-97 dated 20 August 1997 or sections 9, 9.0.1 and 9.0.2 of the Regulation respecting day care centres made by Order in Council 1971-83 dated 28 September 1983 as they read on that date: - (2) a person who, since 31 May 2004, has been enrolled in a program of studies leading to one of the qualification requirements set out in section 17 of the Regulation respecting childcare centres or section 9 of the Regulation respecting day care centres as they read on that date, as of the date the person completes the program; and - (3) a person who, since 31 May 2004, has been enrolled in any of the courses leading to the qualification requirement set out in subparagraph 4 of the first paragraph of section 17 of the Regulation respecting childcare centres or subparagraph 4 of the first paragraph of section 9 of the Regulation respecting day care centres as they read on that date, as of the date on which the person completes the course. - 130.
+Every person who, since 31 May 2004, has obtained an attestation in childcare studies or family studies or is in the process of acquiring the experience leading to the qualification requirement set out referred to in subparagraph 5 of the first paragraph of section 17 of the Regulation respecting childcare centres or subparagraph 4 of the first paragraph of section 9 of the Regulation respecting day care centres as they read on that date is deemed to have the qualifications required on the date the person acquires the three years of experience required therein. - 131.
+A person who, on 30 August 2006, holds a day care permit has until 31 August 2011 to comply with the requirements of section 23.